 Among all Salmonella serovars, S. Typhimurium (STM) is of particular importance.
-This non-species-specific pathogen has become increasingly widespread on pig farms with a prevalence of around 30% on breeding farms and is most commonly detected in bacteriological testing to identify these Salmonella infected pigs.
+This non-species-specific pathogen has become increasingly widespread on pig farms with a prevalence of around 30% of breeding farms and is most commonly detected in bacteriological testing to identify these Salmonella infected pigs.

 (Source: EFSA baseline survey, 2008)

-STM is usually introduced to the herd by bought-in animals.
-It might also be brought into a herd in a variety of other ways, for example by rodents, birds, dogs, cats, wild animals, inanimate vectors such as contaminated feed, boots, clothing, equipment or vehicles.
-Once the stock is infected, salmonella are shed by the pigs and the infection is circulating in the farm as the epidemiological unit.
+STM is usually introduced to the herd by bought-in Salmonella infected pigs.
+It might also be brought into a herd in a variety of other ways, for example by rodents, birds, dogs, cats, wild animals, or inanimate vectors such as contaminated feed, boots, clothing, equipment or vehicles.
+Once the stock is infected, Salmonella are shed by the pigs and the Salmonella infection circulates in the farm as the epidemiological unit.

 How pigs become infected